Mitchell Mesa Mitchell Mesa

 Here’s the short-list:

-Site accessibility, number of units to replace, location, building height, type of siding, type of trim, type of roof, damage and mold, unit shape, unit size, unit color (yes, it’s dumb but it’s true), unit function, unit material, glass quality, .u-factor, number of panes, unit brand, interior trim details, interior drywall details, and more.
+Site accessibility, the number of units to replace, location, building height, type of siding, type of trim, type of roof, damage and mold, unit shape, unit size, unit color (yes, it’s dumb but it’s true), unit function, unit material, glass quality, .u-factor, number of panes (double or triple), unit brand, interior trim details, interior drywall details, and more.

 This is why to determine the actual cost, you will need to solicit actual quotes.
 But you can get a rough idea with a little more information.